Xinze-Li-Bryan/RicciFlow/README.md

 - Complete mathematical exposition of the proof
 - Dependency graphs showing theorem relationships
 - Links between informal mathematics and formal code
-- Progress tracking for each phase
+- Progress tracking for formalization

 To build the blueprint locally: